tensorflow/minigo/README.md

  - train: trains a new model with the selfplay results from the most recent N generations.

-Training works via tf.Estimator; a local directory keeps track of training progress, and the latest checkpoint is periodically exported to GCS, where it gets picked up by selfplay workers.
+Training works via tf.Estimator; a working directory manages checkpoints and training logs, and the latest checkpoint is periodically exported to GCS, where it gets picked up by selfplay workers.

+Configuration for things like "where do debug SGFs get written", "where does training data get written", "where do the latest models get published" are managed by the helper scripts in the rl_loop directory.
+Those helper scripts execute the same commands as demonstrated below.

+All local paths in the examples can be replaced with `gs://` GCS paths, and the Kubernetes-orchestrated version of the reinforcement learning loop uses GCS.

 Bootstrap
 ---------